iLearn-Lab/MM26-MMContextFold/Readme.md

 ## Updates

 - [08/2026] Release code and scripts
-- [2026] MM-ContextFold is accepted by ACM Multimedia 2026
+- [08/2026] MM-ContextFold is accepted by ACM Multimedia 2026
+- [09/2026] Preprint version release on ArXiv

 ---